CoFlows/CoFlows-CE/README.md

 ## Workflows

 Projects in **CoFlows** are called Workflows.
 They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workflow depends on.
-For further information please read [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 ## Security, Authentication and Permissions